 What is Cancer?

-Cancer occurs when some cells in the body grow out of control and spread to other regions of the body.
+Cancer is a medical condition that occurs when the genes in individual cells that make up the human body start to behave differently from normal cells.
+These cells begin to grow out of control and spread to other regions of the body.

-However, in rare cases, this process goes awry, causing abnormal or damaged cells to grow and multiply.
-These cells may form abnormal clumps of tissue called tumours, which may be cancerous (malignant) or noncancerous (benign).
+However, in rare cases, this process goes awry, causing abnormal or damaged cells to grow and multiply at an accelerated rate.
+Once this occurs, these cells lose their normal function and may form abnormal clumps of tissue called tumours, which may be cancerous (malignant) or noncancerous (benign).

-Cancerous tumours can spread to the surrounding tissues and migrate (metastasize) to distant parts of the body to form new tumours.
+Cancerous tumours can spread to the surrounding tissues and migrate (metastasise) to distant parts of the body to form new tumours.

 Types of Cancer